grpc/proposal/A55-xds-stateful-session-affinity.md

 Note that we unconditionally create the `override_host_experimental` policy as the child of `xds_cluster_impl_experimental` even if the feature is not configured (in which case, it will be a no-op).
-The policy's config will have a boolean called `override_host_enabled` that's part of the LB policy config that is passed down the hierarchy. `cds_experimental` sets the boolean based on whether the [`common_lb_config.override_host_status`][or-host-status] field in the CDS update includes UNKNOWN or HEALTHY.
+The `xds_cluster_resolver_experimental` policy's config will have a boolean called `override_host_enabled` and this config is passed down in the hierarchy. `cds_experimental` sets the boolean based on whether the [`common_lb_config.override_host_status`][or-host-status] field in the CDS update includes UNKNOWN or HEALTHY.
 If the field is unset, we treat it the same as if it was explicitly set to the default set.
-`cds_experimental` passes down the config through the hierarchy to `override_host_experimental` as shown in the diagram below.
+The diagram below shows how the configuration is passed down the hierarchy all the way from `cds_experimental` to `override_host_experimental`.

 If the `override_host_experimental` policy is disabled, it should still maintain the `overrideHostMap`, so that it has all of the necessary data